Web3 Strategy

 Governance & Operating Model

-- Served executive, risk, and architecture leadership
+- Served executive, risk, compliance, architecture, and innovation leadership.

-- Enabled safe and controlled enterprise adoption
+- Enabled controlled enterprise adoption while preserving regulatory trust and operational accountability.

 Adoption & Capability Roadmap